Kelly-Ann Baptiste

-Kelly-Ann Kaylene Baptiste (born 14 October 1986) is a Tobagonian track and field sprint athlete.
+Kelly-Ann Kaylene Baptiste (born 14 October 1986) is a Trinidad and Tobago track and field sprint athlete.

 Junior

 Competing at the international level for the first time, Kelly-Ann bowed out in the semi-finals of the World Junior Championships in Athletics.
 She ran 12.03 seconds to end seventh in her heat at the National Stadium in Kingston, Jamaica.

 In 2003, Kelly-Ann was the first Trinidad and Tobago female sprinter to win a medal in a global track meet when she ran 11.58 seconds to take bronze in the 100 m at the 3rd IAAF World Youth Championships in Sherbrooke, Canada.
 Less than a year later, she took 200 m gold and 100 m silver at the XVI Central American and Caribbean (CAC) Junior Track & Field Championships, in Veracruz, Mexico.
 She followed that up with fourth place in the 200 m final at the 10th IAAF World Junior Championships, in Grosseto, running 23.46 and missing out on bronze by one-thousandth of a second.

 Kelly-Ann completed a busy year by making her Olympic debut in Athens, running the lead-off leg in the 4 × 100 m relay, but she was unable to complete the baton exchange with Fana Ashby, and T&T exited the event in the first round.

 In 2005, Kelly-Ann ran 11.39 and 23.35 to win the 100 m and 200 m races at the CARIFTA Games on her home island of Tobago.
 She then competed at the 10th IAAF World Championships in Athletics in Helsinki, Finland, and reached the quarter-finals of the 100 m, where she ran 11.42 to finish sixth.